Why the Scientists Failed

 To win funding in the first place, scientists must project a determined optimism in their research proposals.
 They must project a confidence in inevitable success.
 Almost certainly, no scientist has ever submitted a research proposal declaring, in essence: “We’ll give it our best shot, but we suspect we won’t find anything.”

 Scientists plunge ahead driven by dedication, passion, and optimism.
-However, this mask of optimism sometimes slips, as climate scientists expressed on the website “Is This How You Feel?”
-The website contains their letters revealing how they feel about the prospect of climate disruption.
-A poignant example came from climatologist David Griggs, who wrote
+However, this mask of optimism sometimes slips, as climate scientists revealed on the website Is This How You Feel?
+The website contains their letters telling how they feel about the prospect of climate disruption.
+A poignant example came from climatologist David Griggs, who wrote:

 “How do I feel about climate change?

-They self-censor
+Scientists self-censor

 Climate scientists historically tended to mute their public voices and downplay the severity of climate disruption.
-Their self-censorship stemmed from their innate scientific reserve and the denunciations—even persecution—by de-nihilists, who reject climate science.
+Their self-censorship stemmed from their innate scientific reserve and denunciations—even persecution—by de-nihilists, who reject climate science.
 As climatologist Kevin Anderson wrote in 2015:

 In several important respects, the modeling community is self-censoring its research to conform to the dominant political and economic paradigm. . . .
 We simply are not prepared to accept the revolutionary implications of our own findings. . . .
 And even when we do, we are reluctant to voice such thoughts openly.
 Instead, my long-standing engagement with many scientific colleagues leaves me in no doubt that whilst they work diligently, often against a backdrop of organised scepticism, many are ultimately choosing to censor their own research.[25]